heig-vd-dai-course/heig-vd-dai-course/17-evaluation-2/PRESENTATION.md

 ---

-The evaluation will be done on paper and is made up of two parts:
+The evaluation will be done on paper and is made up of two parts.

-1. A first part of 35 minutes
-2. A second part of 25 minutes

-A break between the two parts will be given.
+Once you have finished the first part, come to the teacher's desk to hand it in and you will receive the second part.

+Once you have finished the second part, you can leave the room quietly.

+You cannot get the first part back once you have handed it in.

+![bg right:40%][illustration]

 ## Chapters evaluated